500 Startups launches a short marketing ramp-up bootcamp for startups in Israel

 CybeReady — reduces the risks of phishing through automated end-user training.

 Ubeya — Uber for temporary workforce in the events industry.
-Provides a SAAS platform for businesses from the events industry to manage their workforce.
+Provides a SaaS platform for businesses from the events industry to manage their workforce.
 Connects between staffing agencies and event companies for staff on a daily basis.

-ONDiGO — provides VPs of sales with visibility into their team’s performance, activity, and major KPIs.
-Sales-ops will see what works and what doesn’t in the company’s pipeline, account management, and customer success.
+ONDiGO — provides VPs of sales with visibility into their team’s performance, activity and major KPIs.
+Sales-ops will see what works and what doesn’t in the company’s pipeline, account management and customer success.

-Udobu — helps better monetize live sports events for clubs and media rights holders struggling with inventory and capacity utilization as well as revenue generation issues.
+Udobu — helps better monetize live sports events for clubs and media rights holders struggling with inventory and capacity utilization, as well as revenue-generation issues.

-MuvingApp — Create a visual inventory in less than 10 minutes.
-It facilitates a transparent, easier moving experience as well as a myriad of related services: packing, insurance and even connect utilities in your new house.
+MuvingApp — create a visual inventory in less than 10 minutes.
+It facilitates a transparent, easier moving experience as well as myriad related services: packing, insurance, even connect utilities in your new house.

-GreenQ — a smart waste management services were designed to meet the needs of collection vendors, system integrators, and municipalities.
+GreenQ — a smart waste management service designed to meet the needs of collection vendors, system integrators and municipalities.

-Market Beyond — uncovers our customers’ blind spots in a fragmented e-commerce space by deriving insight from billions of e-shoppers’ decisions across the global e-commerce universe
+Market Beyond — uncovers our customers’ blind spots in a fragmented e-commerce space by deriving insight from billions of e-shoppers’ decisions across the global e-commerce universe.

 0